News Explorer

 8. Tap Done.

-9. Choose a folder for the new feed subscription.
+9. Choose a folder for the new feed.

 Update credentials of a feed with HTTP authentication:

-1. Swipe from right to left on the feed in the subscriptions list.
+1. Swipe from left to right on the feed in the feeds list.

-2. Choose Credentials in the menu that appears.
+2. Choose Settings in the menu that appears.

 Delete credentials of a feed with HTTP authentication:

-1. Swipe from right to left on the feed in the subscriptions list.
+1. Swipe from left to right on the feed in the feeds list.

-2. Choose Credentials in the menu that appears.
+2. Choose Settings in the menu that appears.

 • Choose Delete to just delete the credentials from the system's Keychain.

-• Choose Delete and remove mark to delete the credentials from the system's Keychain and to remove the authentication marking from the feed subscription.
+• Choose Delete and remove mark to delete the credentials from the system's Keychain and to remove the authentication marking from the feed.
 This will result in handling the feed as a normal unsecured feed until proven otherwise.

 Manually adding a new feed with HTTP authentication is not possible with the tvOS version of News Explorer.
 Please add the feed with the iOS or macOS version of News Explorer and retrieve this feed on the Apple TV by using iCloud sync.
 Then use the steps in the next section to authenticate the feed.